uditrajput03/docker-security-poc/README.md

 2. Install dependencies: `npm install`
 3. Configure Redis connection in your environment
 4. Set up Telegram webhook (optional)
+5. Provide Your username to the index.js
 5. Start the service: `npm start`
+6. Install `skopeo` for downloading image for worker

 ## Configuration